-In a state of total consumerism – which is to say a state of helpless dependence on things and services and ideas and motives that we have forgotten how to provide ourselves – all meaningful contact between ourselves and the earth is broken.
-We do not understand the earth in terms of either what it offers us or of what it requires of us, and …people inevitably destroy what they do not understand.
+In [a] state of total consumerism – which is to say a state of helpless dependence on things and services and ideas and motives that we have forgotten how to provide ourselves – all meaningful contact between ourselves and the earth is broken.
+We do not understand the earth in terms either of what it offers us or of what it requires of us, and …people inevitably destroy what they do not understand.

 THE WHEELBARROW ACTIVIST

 Sometimes, on a windy October night like this one, I can actually catch a glimpse of the ghostly forebodings of my immigrant forefathers wafting around “Gotta get into a good school.
 You don’t wanna end up a ditch-digger, or grease-monkey, like your father!”
 “You’re smart enough to be a doctor or a lawyer!“ In these voices, which are threaded deep into the fabric of my personality, I can hear the echoes of a long history of exile from the land.
 Even after over a decades of living knee-deep in the forest, I can still perceive the cop in my head trying to convince me that working with the land is despiccable, suitable only for “peasants,” or, more accurately in Racist America these days, for “Mexicans.”